 Yes, most cats will be very happy to have a cat tree in their lives.
-A good cat tree will allow cats to fulfill most of their natural instincts - climbing, scratching, hiding and resting.
+A good tree will allow cats to fulfill most of their natural instincts - climbing, scratching, hiding and resting.
 It can be a great improvement for your furry friend and provide endless fun, as long as you find the right cat tree.

 Cats love being up high.
 Being prey animals, and natural climbers, they enjoy having control over their territory by observing it from an advantage point.
 From up high they can see what is going on and are able to spot larger predators.
-A cat tree is normally a safe way of letting your cat do this, as it (unlike bookcases or kitchen pantries) is designed specifically for animals.
+A cat climbing frame is normally a safe way of letting your cat do this, as it (unlike bookcases or kitchen pantries) is designed specifically for animals.

 Having a spot to retreat to when things get a bit too much is important for any cat, but especially for cats in large or busy households, or cats who are just moving into a new home.
-Even if the indoor cat tree is not tall enough that the cat has complete privacy, children and other pets can be taught not to disturb the cat while they are playing, scratching or resting on the cat tree.
+Even if the indoor freestyle cat tree is not tall enough that the cat has complete privacy, children and other pets can be taught not to disturb the cat while they are playing, scratching or resting on their climbing tree.
 That will provide your cat with a sense of safety and relaxation.

 Speaking of safety though, it's really important that you install your cat furniture properly.
-Cats may have nine lives, but if they are going to be jumping between steps or swinging in hammocks the cat tree will need to be secured accordingly.
-Large cat trees, like Omlet's Freestyle, that are attached to the wall or ceiling will provide you with peace of mind that the tree won't fall over on your cat as they put their weight against it or reach out for dangling toys.
+Cats may have nine lives, but if they are going to be jumping between steps or swinging in hammocks the tree will need to be secured accordingly.
+Large cat climbers, like Omlet's Freestyle, that are attached to the wall or ceiling will provide you with peace of mind that the tree won't fall over on your cat as they put their weight against it or reach out for dangling toys.

 You can read more about how to safety proof your home for a cat here.